Hiskyliu/Interview-Algorithms/README.md

 9. check whether the binary search tree is a unival tree (all nodes have the same value)
 10. find/get the kth smallest element/value from a binary search tree
 11. reverse/invert a binary search tree
+12. find Lowest Common Ancestor in a Binary Tree

 **Diameter:** It is the number of nodes on the longest path between two leaves in
           the tree. note that there may be more than one path in each tree.